ropensci/roweb3/content/blog/2021-06-08-world-ocean-day/index.md

 10 1980     5 FALSE     1  1   1.1 POINT (-175000 2025000)
 ```

-This results in a collection of points, so we'll want to summarize the data into multipoints by year and group, and then cast into polygons.
+This results in a collection of points, so we'll want to `summarize()` the data into multipoints by year and group, and then `st_cast()` into polygons.

 ```r
 ice_sf <- ice_sf %>%